ngzxzxzx/SC1015---Gaming-The-Data/README.md

 ## What Did We Learn From This Project?
+- Aggregation of variables for data points with the same name.
 - Long-tailed distributions affect the performance of our models.
 In fact the accuracy and usefulness of our models drop drastically.
 - Removing outliers for a long-tailed distribution can be iffy.
 Nevertheless, we removed outliers until we are able to visibly see the distribution on a graph, even though it may be slightly skewed.
 - Why the overfitting of data occurs, and how it affects the R^2 values of test and train data